Project Type: Enterprise Design System

 Governance Model: Created a system for updates, versioning, and cross-team approvals.

-Documentation: Planned a living documentation site with usage guidelines, code snippets, and design rationale.
+Documentation: Used a living document with usage guidelines, code snippets, and design rationale.

-Created low-fidelity mockups of core components to explore layouts and states.
+Created wireframes, low-fidelity and hi-fidelity mockups of core components to explore layouts and states.

 Tested variations with internal teams for feedback on clarity, usability, and consistency.